Culture of the United Arab Emirates: Greetings and social customs

-When entering a Majlis, guests will start greeting individuals from the right side to the left side of the room, unless there is an elderly guests, who should be greeted first.
+When entering a Majlis, guests will start greeting individuals from the right side to the left side of the room, unless there is an elderly guests, who should be greeted first.The most common greeting is "As-salamu alaykum," which means "Peace be upon you."
+The response is "Wa alaykum as-salam," meaning "And upon you be peace."
 For men, the traditional Emirati greeting is the khushmak, or touching of the noses.
 Women greet each other by shaking hands and giving a kiss on the cheek.
 Kissing the top of the head is also a common way of greeting in the UAE.
 Members of the opposite gender should not embrace unless they are closely related.

 After greeting guests, the host serves Emirati Coffee to the guests starting from the right side of the room and moving their way to the left of the room, it is also common for the host to serve the elderly guests first or an important guest in the room.
 It is also part of the Emirati social custom for the person serving coffee to hold the coffee pot "dallah" in their left hand and serve the coffee cup to the guest using their right hand.
 In a male gathering, the person serving the coffee will remain standing until the guest shakes their coffee cup to indicate that they do not want a refill, while in a female gathering, the woman serving the coffee is allowed to sit while serving others coffee.
 Less than half the coffee cup should be filled and the coffee being served should be hot to indicate to the guest that the coffee was specially made for them.
-For the guests, the coffee cup is taken with their right hand and given back using their right hand once done.
+For the guests, the coffee cup is taken with their right hand and given back using their right hand once done.These customs reflect the UAE's strong cultural traditions and the importance of respect, hospitality, and community in Emirati society.